 Similarly, an individual may experience feelings of depression due to their problem gambling behavior, which can lead to feelings of hopelessness, sadness, guilt, and shame.
 These feelings may also contribute to suicidal thoughts or behaviors, particularly when individuals feel overwhelmed by financial problems and hopelessness.

 Psychological harm from problem gambling behavior can also affect loved ones and mirror the same symptoms as the individual experiencing problem gambling behavior.
-Moreover, the consequences of problem gambling behavior can contribute to significant psychological harm to the individual and loved ones.
+Moreover, the consequences of problem gambling behavior can contribute to significant psychological harm to the individual and their loved ones.

 Legal Problems and Criminal Issues